tahamm786/Classical-Reinforcement-Learning/README.md

 🔧 Environment Simulator: gym-donkeycar

 Actions:<br>
-    Steering: Continuous range from -5 to +5<br>
+&nbsp; Steering: Continuous range from -5 to +5<br>
-    Throttle: Continuous range from 0 to 1
+&nbsp; Throttle: Continuous range from 0 to 1

 Observations: Raw pixel images from a front-facing camera